 Cinco de Mayo: Partying in Español

-Mariachi, colors, flags, and, of course, food.
+Mariachi, colors, flags and, of course, food.
 Those of us who live in the United States and miss our country, Mexico, see Cinco de Mayo as a great reason to meet people and celebrate our culture.
 And although nobody celebrates it in Mexico, except in school ceremonies, it’s still an excellent reason to party.
-Just because we’re all quarantining, doesn’t mean you can’t have a fiesta at home!
-This year, consider throwing a virtual party with your friends and family.
+This year, consider throwing an outdoor or virtual party with your friends and family.

 And what about managing our diabetes?
 Don’t worry, diabetes is also invited to your fiesta on May 5th.
 Here we’re sharing three simple Mexican dishes that won’t interfere with your blood sugar management and will make you look like a great host who knows about Mexican tradition.